Sophist: Socrates

 An ongoing debate is centered on the difference between the sophists, who charged for their services, and Socrates, who did not.
-Instead of giving instruction Socrates professed a self-effacing and questioning posture, exemplified by what is known as the Socratic method (although Diogenes Laërtius wrote that Protagoras—a sophist—invented this method).
+Instead of giving instruction Socrates professed a self-effacing and questioning posture, exemplified by what is known as the Socratic method (although Diogenes Laërtius wrote that Protagoras, a sophist, invented this method).
 Socrates' attitude towards the sophists was not entirely oppositional.
 In one dialogue Socrates even stated that the sophists were better educators than he was, which he validated by sending one of his students to study under a sophist.
 W. K. C. Guthrie classified Socrates as a sophist in his History of Greek Philosophy.

 Isocrates

 One of the few speeches that have survived from ancient Greece is Isocrates' Against the Sophists.
 The speech offers scathing criticisms against sophist teachers and their failures.

 While a sophist himself, Isocrates sought to distinguish his school's pedagogical focus from other sophistic teachings.
 In particular, Isocrates wanted to establish an institution that educated Athenian students in a manner that would promote the success of Athenian democracy.
-By developing a school in Athens around 392 BCE, – approximately five years after Plato opened his Platonic Academy – Isocrates gave sophism more credibility in society.
+By developing a school in Athens around 392 BC, approximately five years after Plato opened his Platonic Academy, Isocrates gave sophism more credibility in society.